the-real-i9/Backend-Topics-Study/Learn/Databases/Gen. Concepts/Database Environment.md

-# Database Environment
+# Intro
 The starting point for the design of a database must be an abstract and general description of the information requirements of the organization that is to be represented in the database.

-## The Three-Level ANSI-SPARC Architecture
+# The Three-Level ANSI-SPARC Architecture
 The ANSI-SPARC architecture (which is the architecture most commercial DBMSs available today is based, to some extent), identifies three distinct levels of abstraction at which data items can be described.
 - The levels form a **three-level architecture** comprising
   - an **external level** : this is the way your users perceive the data at the application level,